chainsawriot/jmsc1003/problemset5.md

 # Problem Set #5

-Test for independence
+More on conditional probability

 # Problem statement

-Test for independence between row and column variables
+Bayes' theorem, Simpson's paradox and Test for independence between row and column variables

 # Task 1